acut3/acut3.github.io/_drafts/bugpoc-wacky-xss-challenge.markdown

 the iframe with a `param` of our choice.

 Last but not least, both the top document and the iframe use the following CSP:

 ```
 content-security-policy: script-src 'nonce-xxxxxxxxxxxx' 'strict-dynamic'
 ```

 Since the nonce changes randomly with every request (as it should), it basically means our only way to execute a payload is to insert it inside an existing `<script>` tag.

-## Coming up with an attack
+## The path to alert()

 ### Making an educated guess

 The only query parameter we've found is `param` in the iframe's URL.
-Seaching through the response bodies shows no use of `location`, which mean it doesn't seem there is any extraction of parameters from the URL on the client side.
+Searching through the response bodies shows no use of `location`, which mean it doesn't seem there is any extraction of parameters from the URL on the client side.
 If there is an XSS, it is almost certainly inside the iframe, through the `param`